Dear readers of ADxS.org, please forgive the disruption.

 • Hypovolemia (blood deficiency)

-• Drop in renal blood flow.
+• Decrease in renal blood flow.

-• Hyperkalemia (excessive potassium blood level)1
+• Hyperkalemia (too high potassium blood level)1

 • Hyponatremia (low sodium blood level)